 Reaching Maturity: When Do They Stop Growing?

 Blue Heeler puppies go through a growth period before maturation.
-Age at which they stop developing varies based on genetics, age and paw size.
+The age at which they stop developing varies based on genetics, age and paw size.
 The data shows these factors affect the size of an Australian Cattle Dog.

 - Size Chart: Weight Estimates by Age